1ByteCookie/GLFW-DirectX/README.md

 that comes with the library.
 GLFW is supposed to be a cross-platform library, but DirectX being a Microsoft only technology will only work on Windows or an Xbox.

-##### C++ macros can be used so that an application can select whatever rendering API to use on whatever platform it's targeting, so it's should be possible to build a cross-platform application despite using platform intrinsic technology.
+##### C++ macros can be used so that an application can select whatever rendering API to use on whatever platform it's targeting, so it should be possible to build a cross-platform application despite using platform intrinsic technology.

 <br> <br>

 ## Retrieving the [HWND](https://learn.microsoft.com/en-us/windows/win32/learnwin32/what-is-a-window-)

-Getting the Handle to the win32 window is just a simple [function](https://www.glfw.org/docs/3.3/group__native.html#gafe5079aa79038b0079fc09d5f0a8e667) call which can be exposed by including **glfw3native.h** and defining a macro to expore the win32 api.
+Getting the Handle to the win32 window is just a simple [function](https://www.glfw.org/docs/3.3/group__native.html#gafe5079aa79038b0079fc09d5f0a8e667) call which can be exposed by including **glfw3native.h** and defining a macro to expose the win32 api.

 ```cpp
 //macro must be defined before including glfw3native.h